zx8754/zx8754.github.io/_posts/2009-06-02-After-Databases-exam.md

 title: After Databases exam
 ---

-It is such a relief...but still cannot put away the SQL queries from my head, need a holiday!
+It is such a relief...
+Still cannot put away the SQL queries from my head, need a holiday!

 ```sql
 SELECT vacation, location